Jan-K-N/AlgoTrading/README.md

 # AlgoTrading
 Private repo for algorithmic trading.
+The goal of this project is to build a algorithmic trading robot.